Multimedia artwork by Belinda Subraman

 The story just took off from there, but it ended any interest the media or the authorities might have had in the neighbors.
 He realized that, for the first time, a major news cycle had brushed right by him, like a herd of runaway cattle, leaving him untouched, ignored.

-He found this somehow exhilarating, liberating, and he began to feel in earnest a peace that had only been hinted at when they first came to the mountains.
+He found this somehow exhilarating, liberating, and he began to feel in earnest a peace only hinted at when they first came to the mountains.
 He began to sleep well, to wake early in the morning feeling refreshed and calm.
 Two weeks after finding the body, he noticed the shakes were gone, having left him entirely as if he had been exorcised of his toxic notoriety.

 He began growing a beard, and Marigold told him she liked it.
 On Memorial Day weekend, they stayed holed up in the house, cooking, listening to Mozart and Beyonce on the stereo, reading, sitting side by side on a couch by one of the picture windows in the back of the house.
 She was reading mystery novels, he was on his iPad reading news and stock-market data.
 By Monday afternoon he had lost all interest in business news, the old obsession slipping away from him abruptly but gently, in a clean, happy way he suspected would be permanent, and he picked up instead one of the paperback novels Marigold had finished, an Elmore Leonard book about a daring young US Marshal during the Depression.
 He loved it, devoured the pages, rubbed Marigold's bare feet as he read.